 A fantasy epic with a unique magic system, where powers and abilities are granted based on the ingestion of different types of metals.
 Some excellent twists, and gets deeper and darker as side-stories and the subsequent trilogies explore more of the universe(s).

 The Painted Man series by Peter V. Brett

-The only defence against the demons which rise from the earth each night to terrorise humanity are the magical wards which we inscribe and maintain around our towns and villages.
-One man’s discovery and newfound ability to fight back changes everything, leads to the gradual revelation of the inner workings of the demon society, and reveals a much deeper truth.
+The only defence against the demons which arise from the earth each night to terrorise humanity are the magical wards that we inscribe and maintain around our towns and villages.
+One man’s discovery and newfound ability to fight back changes everything leads to the gradual revelation of the inner workings of the demon society – revealing a much deeper truth.